nfalquet/thunderbird-openpgp/jekyll/index.md

 Both proposals were displayed to the test participant as paper prototypes that I manipulated following their instructions and shared on video.
 I improved on each proposal after each test, as a way of improving on the design as quickly and cheaply as possible.
-This method is called [formating testing](https://simplysecure.org/blog/formative-testing).
+This method is called [formative testing](https://simplysecure.org/blog/formative-testing).

 Proposal A vs Proposal B